 Enfortumab vedotin (EV) is an antibody-drug conjugate targeting Nectin-4, which is FDA approved for patients with treatment-refractory advanced urothelial cancer (aUC).
 The activity of EV in patient subsets of interest such as those with distinct histological variants has not been well defined.

 A retrospective study of 184 patients with advanced urothelial carcinoma who were treated with ≥1 dose of EV as the standard of care (SOC) or on a clinical trial (if trial results already reported) at 12 U.S. institutions was conducted.
 The study cohort included patients with variant histology component, fibroblast growth factor receptor 3 (FGFR3) alterations, and also those previously excluded from clinical trials such as patients with a glomerular filtration rate <30 and significant baseline comorbidities.

 The objective response rate (ORR) was investigator-assessed for patients with at least one post-baseline scan or clear evidence of clinical progression.
 ORR was compared across subsets of interest using a test of proportion.
 No significant differences in the ORR were demonstrated for the patient subsets of interest.

-- Efficacy of Enfortumab Vedotin in Advanced Urothelial Cancer: Retrospective Analysis of the Urothelial Cancer Network to Investigate Therapeutic Experiences (UNITE) Study
+- Efficacy of Enfortumab Vedotin in Advanced Urothelial Cancer: Analysis from the Urothelial Cancer Network to Investigate Therapeutic Experiences (UNITE) Study

 In the News